We're here to talk about everything from really tough issues to more regular challenges that you may face as a grad student.

 Area: Gradient Estimation

-I’m a sixth year PhD student working on gradient estimation and previously on meta-learning.
-PhD can be a stressful journey and you are very welcome to tell me all about it – for example, we can chat about picking research directions and problems, internship search, work-life balance, and how to maintain a positive mentality.
+I’m a sixth-year Ph.D. student working on gradient estimation (previously on meta-learning).
+Earning a Ph.D. can be a stressful journey and you are very welcome to tell me all about it.
+For example, we can chat about picking research directions and problems, internship search, work-life balance, and how to maintain a positive mentality.
 During my free time, I enjoy watching many different sports (especially basketball) and recreationally practicing surfskating and bouldering.

 ROBIN SCHMUCKER